Humany/humany-docs/README.md

 List and navigate to contact methods and post form data.

+## Conversation API

+This API is subject to change and supported.

+## Knowledge Base API

+This API is subject to change and supported.

 ### Webhook

-Pass information posted to the **Web Service* contact method to an external web hook and display the response to the user in the web widget.
+Pass information posted to the **Web Service** contact method to an external web hook and display the response to the user in the web widget.

+# SEO